LuanaPBueno/Momth/README.md

 ## Programming

 The programming language used for this challenge was Swift.
-As we developed the app, we utilized SwiftUI for the front-end and also implemented "Codable Extension," an extension created by Ricardo, to save the information provided to the app by the users.
+As we developed the app, we utilized SwiftUI for the front-end and also implemented "Codable Extension," an extension created by Ricardo Venieris, to save the information provided to the app by the users.

+For the code to work, is important to use Codable Extenstion, you can find it here: https://github.com/rvenieris/CodableExtensions